From Alienation to Integration: The Sociological Case for Long-Term Tenure & Welfare 👨🎓

-The Mirror Proposition: Reconstructing the Employee-Employer Covenant
+The Mirror Proposition: Reconstructing Social Security & Employee Welfare in the Indian Context

 1.0 Introduction: The Misery of the Modern Employee